 I am a 2008 graduate of the Extension School’s ALM/Liberal Arts program, with a concentration in history.
 Much of my coursework related to Chinese history, and for my thesis I carried out an extensive computer content analysis of Xinhua (新華社), China’s official news agency, to gauge Beijing’s foreign policy priorities in Southeast Asia during the Deng Xiaoping era.
 This was a part-time program that I completed while helping raise two young children and working full-time as a journalist.

 While attending Harvard, I also wrote a blog about Harvard Extension called Harvard Extended.
 As the first unofficial online resource dedicated to the Extension School, it became quite influential, and still attracts a lot of traffic.
 There have been more than

-500,000 750,000 page views to date, and I continue to receive questions and comments about Harvard Extension courses, program requirements, and quality issues.
+500,000 750,000 1 million page views to date, and I continue to receive questions and comments about Harvard Extension courses, program requirements, and quality issues.

 Several years after completing the ALM program I began full-time graduate studies at MIT Sloan as a Sloan Fellow.
 After graduating from Sloan, I co-founded a mobile software startup (which failed) and later a digital publishing venture (which is still going strong).
 You can learn about IN 30 MINUTES guides here.

 I am also the creator of Lean Media, a framework that provides the tools and know-how to create media that resonates with audiences.
 In 2017, I published Lean Media: How to focus creativity, streamline production, and create media that audiences love.

 John Maeda, Head of Computational Design & Inclusion at Automattic, Inc. and author of The Laws of Simplicity, has praised the timeliness of Lean Media.